COSMIC-SETI/FrontPage/SoftwareSystem/BLADE.md

 ### CLI Arguments

+Issuing `blade-cli -t ATA --help` will produce explicit usage information and should be the prioritised source for this information.

 A specification of upchannelisation rate (`Tu`), coarse channel ingest rate (`Fc`) and fine-spectra beamform-search rate (`T`) determines the data shape that flows through the pipeline:

 - Ingest `Tu` coarse-spectra of `Fc` channels
 - Upchannelise `Tu` coarse-spectra, accumulating `T` fine-spectra
 - Beamform `T` fine-spectra
 - Search `T` fine-spectra

+Further arguments are exposed to control the dedoppler search:

+- SNR threshold
+- Drift-rate minimum
+- Drift-rate maximum
+- Exclude hits with drift rate of zero

 ### BFR5 File